RockefellerArchiveCenter/processing-manual/processing.md

 ### Step 22 – Image Eligible Digital Media and document in Finding Aid/Digital Media Log

 Disk images are single files containing the complete content and structure representing a data storage medium or device.
 There are two primary types of images, forensic images and logical images.
-Forensic images perfectly replicate the structure and contents of a storage device, and allow the viewing of deleted files and slackspace (i.e. the unused space on a disk).
+Forensic images perfectly replicate the structure and contents of a storage device and allow the viewing of deleted files and slackspace (i.e. the unused space on a disk).
 Logical images do not include slackspace.
 In general, all physical media is imaged forensically, and all digital materials received via electronic transfer are imaged logically.
-Variations are considered on a case-by case basis.
+Variations are considered on a case-by-case basis.

 Images for most removable media are created in-house, and the hardware used to create the images varies depending on the digital media type.